 Sir Bob: That's because with every patch they make old content easier so that more people can do it.
 See, when a Dungeon is new it's almost impossible even to get past the entrance.
 Only the top elite guilds make progress at this state....
 Nobody knows what lies ahead...
 Next, things get easier - And it's the turn of the casual guilds, i.e. people who raid very occasionally, like four times a week or so.
 Then, in time, the Dungeon is nerfed so much that it's completely abandoned, except for a few stragglers - newbies, gold farmers, people who got lost...

-- Something of an inversion on this occurred in Dungeons & Dragons.
+- An inversion of this occurred in Dungeons & Dragons.
 In the first couple of episodes, the band of teenage/preteen adventurers are battling no less than Venger and Tiamat on a regular basis.
 Midway through the series they're having trouble with orcs and bullywugs.
 Near the end of the show's run, they had an episode where, in the process of helping some fairy-sized dragons escape to their homeland, they're overpowered and captured by a perfectly normal, two-bit human baron and his dozen or so men at arms....

 - Done at times in Teen Titans, perhaps most obviously in the episode "Revolution".
 At first Mad Mod's robot guards are so powerful that the Titans can't even defeat 2 or 3 of them- they're simply too tough.
 When they wind up fighting an entire army at once all of a sudden the Titans can rip them apart like tissue paper or knock them over like skittles.
 It's even more notable in that in their first appearance, Cyborg was unable to put a dent in their armor with his fist, and in the end he's able to punch straight through one and blow it up.
 Considering both times are metal vs metal with some how different results, the trope is played very straight here.